-With advancements in technology, programs and software that function faster and simplify tasks are easily available.
-Our recommendation is to employ these resources to increase the effectiveness while reducing the time for uploading the input.
+With technological advancements, programs and software that function faster and simplify tasks are readily available.
+We recommend employing these resources to increase the effectiveness while reducing the time for uploading the input.

 For instance, you can fix a timeline for all your goals and keep the whole team aligned using Nifty Milestones.
-It automates progress when tasks complete and allows a timeline view, swimlane view and bird’s eye view of all your projects.
+It automates progress when tasks are complete and allows a timeline view, Swimlane view, and bird’s eye view of all your projects.

 4. Set Your Goals Strategically

-Making the marketing plan bulletproof by setting specific and achievable goals is the key here.
+The key is to make the marketing plan bulletproof by setting specific and achievable goals.

 5. Reallocate Human Resources

-Regrouping people or teams to leverage the synergy seems to be another wise option in improving productivity without incurring extra costs.
+Regrouping people or teams to leverage the synergy is another wise option for improving productivity without incurring extra costs.

-For example, A is a graphic designer, currently allocated on a project where he sits idle.
-B is a content manager, working with some other team on a different project, also idle.
+For example, A is a graphic designer currently allocated to a project where he sits idle.
+B is a content manager who is also sluggish, working with some other team on a different project.
 A new project requirement comes your way to make a brochure.
-Teaming A and B together for the new requirement instead of hiring new persons is the course of action to improve productivity.
+Teaming A and B together for the new condition instead of hiring unknown persons is the course of action to improve productivity.

 6. Leverage the Learning Curve

-The learning curve effect which links productivity with experience can be leveraged to boost marketing productivity.
-In simpler terms, it implies that the proficiency of workers increases as they gain more experience performing a particular task repetitively.
+The learning curve effect, which links productivity with experience, can be leveraged to boost marketing productivity.
+In simpler terms, the proficiency and productivity of workers increases as they gain more experience performing a particular task repetitively.

 Make use of this learning curve to improve productivity in marketing.
-Discourage contextual change of the workforce and encourage experienced employees to take initiative to supercharge your marketing campaigns.
+Discourage contextual change in the workforce and encourage experienced employees to take the initiative to supercharge your marketing campaigns.

 7. Efficient Time Management

-Your marketing campaign has several aspects to be taken care of and it is easy to feel overwhelmed with so much going around.
-The rule of thumb here is to plan in advance.
+Your marketing campaign has several aspects to be taken care of, and it is easy to feel overwhelmed with so much going around.
+The rule of thumb here is to plan.
 A strategic time management plan stating the timelines for different activities will enable better results.
-And several pieces of research over the period have confirmed that in order to be more productive, you need to complete the harder tasks first.
-Therefore, the said time management plan should line up difficult tasks first, followed by the simpler ones.
+And several pieces of research over the period have confirmed that to be more productive; you need to complete the more challenging tasks first.
+Therefore, the said time management plan should line up complex tasks first, followed by the simpler ones.

-Marketing Productivity is the cornerstone to a successful campaign and tracking it is as crucial as marketing itself.
+Marketing Productivity is the cornerstone of a successful campaign; tracking it is as crucial as marketing.

 Tracking marketing productivity lets you see what strategy’s working well for you and what’s not, thus assisting in identifying the bottlenecks and getting rid of them.
-It is not just about whether you can complete the task faster, but how close you are to the set goal and what is the actual outcome of the work.
+It is not just about whether you can complete the task faster but how close you are to the set goal and the actual outcome of the work.

 But even the most knowledgeable and experienced marketers face productivity blocks.
-However, with the productivity metrics examples discussed above, you can easily improve your marketing productivity, optimize opportunities and secure good ROI.
+However, with the productivity metrics examples discussed above, you can quickly improve your marketing productivity, optimize opportunities and secure good ROI.